About Our Stroke Program

 Advanced treatment for stroke

 The care team of the ChristianaCare Comprehensive Stroke Program offers our patients the most advanced stroke treatment options.

 In stroke treatment, time lost is brain lost.
 One standard treatment for stroke due to blockage of blood flow is a clot dissolving medication (intravenous alteplase).
 The faster you are treated with this medication, the more likely you will remain independent after a stroke.
-In 2017, patients who arrived at ChristianaCare emergency department sites received this medication on average within 35 minutes of arrival, which is faster than the average goal time of within 45 minutes set by the American Stroke Association.
-More than 30% of patients received this medication within 30 minutes of arrival.
+In 2020, patients who arrived at ChristianaCare emergency department sites received this medication on average within 25 minutes of arrival, which is faster than the average goal time of within 30 minutes set by the American Stroke Association.
+More than 90% of eligible patients received this medication within 30 minutes of arrival.
 Calling 9-1-1 at the first sign of a stroke will help Emergency Medical Services and the ChristianaCare Stroke Team to work together to treat a stroke as quickly as possible.

 For some severe strokes, when a very large blood vessel is blocked, a second treatment option is a mechanical thrombectomy.
 This minimally invasive procedure involves physical removal of the blood clot from the blood vessel within the brain itself.
-When this procedure is performed at Christiana Hospital, our neurointerventional surgeons are able to successfully remove the blood clot and restore blood flow well above 90% of the time.
-(In technical terms, TICI 2b/3 reperfusion during mechanical thrombectomy for acute ischemic stroke was achieved at rates of 95% last fiscal year, and 97% this year to date.)
+When this procedure is performed at Christiana Hospital, our neurointerventional surgeons are able to successfully remove the blood clot and restore blood flow well above 89% of the time.
+(In technical terms, TICI 2b/3 reperfusion during mechanical thrombectomy for acute ischemic stroke this year to date.)
 We collaborate with other hospitals in the region to offer this service when needed to all stroke patients throughout our community, regardless of where you live.